 One research report showed that 35% of the studied population experienced some form of health complication from fragrance exposure, including respiratory problems, migraine headaches, skin problems, and asthma attacks.

 “Fragranced consumer products, such as cleaning supplies, air fresheners, and personal care products, are a leading source of indoor air pollution,” writes Dr. Ray Palmer, an environmental health professor and researcher with the Hoffman TILT program.

 Researchers at Hoffman TILT estimate that many Americans could experience TILT without even realizing that fact.

 While doctors and researchers are discovering new information about chemical contact and sensitivity every day, there are steps people can take to reduce exposure in their lives.

-Those who would like to discover more about potential TILT triggers can take Hoffman TILT’s BREESI & QUEESI tests.
+Those who would like to discover more about potential TILT triggers can take Hoffman TILT’s BREESI & QEESI tests.
 These assessments will give an overview of the harmful substances in one’s environment.

 A central issue with chemical sensitivity is how it can impact every aspect of a person’s life, according to Dr. Anne Steinmann, a professor at the University of Melbourne, Australia who studies environmental exposures and their adverse effects.

 “In addition to the adverse health consequences, exposure to fragranced products imposes significant adverse impacts on workplace productivity and quality of life, including the ability to access public places such as restrooms,” Steinmann writes.

 What do you think about fragrances on your flights?